Kinmen Bridge

-The Kinmen Bridge (金門大橋 (金门大桥, Jīnmén Dàqiáo)) is a cross-sea bridge in Kinmen, Fujian, Republic of China (Taiwan).
+The Kinmen Bridge (金門大橋 (金门大桥, Jīnmén Dàqiáo)) is a cross-sea bridge in Kinmen, Fujian, Republic of China.
 It connects Greater Kinmen Island and Lieyu Island.

 History

 On 28 February 2010, this project of constructing the bridge was approved by Council for Economic Planning and Development of the Republic of China.
 On 9 January 2011, President Ma Ying-jeou traveled to Kinmen to host the groundbreaking ceremony.
 The bridge construction commenced in 2013.
 However, on 29 June 2016, the construction work was suspended when the Government of the Republic of China terminated the contract with Kuo Teng Construction Co. (the construction company which had been building the bridge), due to the poor construction management that had caused the project to be seriously behind schedule.

 During August 2016, the Taiwan Area National Expressway Engineering Bureau invited new contractor companies to complete the remaining project.
 The bureau announced the tender winner on 31 August 2016.
 Work resumed on 28 December 2016 and was at that point expected to be completed by 25 September 2020.
 However, in February 2017, Public Construction Commission Minister Wu Hong-mo requested the bridge completion date to be moved earlier to the end of 2019.

 In August 2019, the last pile of the bridge was installed and was expected to be completed by mid-2021.
 The Kinmen Bridge was opened to the public on 30 October 2022.